Musakalamz/alx-system_engineering-devops/0x01-shell_permissions/README.md

 * **12. More directories**
-  * [12-directory_permissions](./12-directory_permissions): Bash script that creates a directory `dir_holberton` with permissions 751 in the working directory.
+  * [12-directory_permissions](./12-directory_permissions): Bash script that creates a directory 'my_dir'  with permissions 751 in the working directory.

 * **13. Change group**
   * [13-change_group](./13-change_group): Bash script that changes the group owner to